Angelus123/take-home-py-test/README.md

 ## Summary of the tasks done in this repo.

-To test and review the tasks, you need to have Python installed. and use your favorite IDE I recmmend vs code or Pycham:
+To test and review the tasks, you need to have Python installed. and use your favorite IDE I recmmend vscode or Pycharm:

+## How to test it localy

+In your vscode terminal run the following command:

+   1. Download Repo
+      `` git clone (repository link)``
+   2. Run file
+    python file ```(ex: pythontest-1.py)

 ### ```test-1.py``` contain first task